Category Archives: Ebb Tide

 “Anything else?”

 “One more thing.
 I think she might have poked somebody in the eye.
-There was retinal fluid and blood under the fingernails of the first two fingers on the cut-off arm.
+There was retinal fluid under the fingernails of the first two fingers on the cut-off arm.
 Her nails were 7 mm long and almond shaped, perfect for poking.
-It wasn’t her blood, either.”
+It wasn’t her fluid, either.”

 “If that happened, where would the eye have been treated?”
 Pete asked.